-Chris and I are pretty stoked because tonight we made our first gluten-free pizza and it was delicious.
+I’m pretty stoked because tonight I made my first gluten-free pizza and it was delicious.

-We kind of winged it on the toppings since we were so excited to try it out (olives, sundried tomatoes, mozz and homemade pizza sauce) but I look forward to getting more creative.
-We have some fresh pears that I really want to, um, pair with feta and red onions on a garlic and oil base.
+I kind of winged it on the toppings since I was so excited to try it out (olives, sundried tomatoes, mozz and homemade pizza sauce) but I look forward to getting more creative.
+I have some fresh pears that I really want to, um, pair with feta and red onions on a garlic and oil base.

 For the dough I used a Martha Stewart cornmeal crust recipe, which I de-glutenized with great success.
 Recipe after the jump!

 Gluten-Free Cornmeal Crust Pizza

 1 2/3 cups All-purpose gluten-free flour (I used Bob’s Red Mill)

 ¼ cup Cornmeal

 2 Tbsp Olive oil

 1. In a small bowl, sprinkle the yeast and sugar over the warm water.
 Let stand until yeast is dissolved and mixture is foamy, about 10 minutes.